 Current projects in the laboratory seek to identify the cellular and molecular mechanism that lead to PNALD and metabolic dysfunction associated with prematurity and neonatal parenteral nutrition (PN) support.
-Our recent studies in preterm pigs show that new generation lipid emulsions prevent PNALD.
+Our recent studies in preterm pigs show that new generation lipid emulsions prevent PNALD and uniquely shape the gut microbiome.
 We are currently exploring how specific nutrients in commercial lipid emulsions, such as phytosterols, alter the susceptibility to PNALD and shape the gut microbiome and metabolome.
-We are exploring how parenteral lipid emulsions affect bile acid homeostasis and activity of the farnesoid X receptor- fibroblast growth factor 19 (FGF19) signaling pathway in the liver and gut.
+We are exploring how parenteral lipid emulsions affect bile acid homeostasis and activity of the farnesoid X receptor-fibroblast growth factor 19 (FGF19) signaling pathway in the liver and gut.